-Sick leave may be used by any pregnant employee, authorized by the receipt of a licensed physician's statement to the Employer, where there is a confirmed case of German measles or any other disease or condition which could be harmful to pregnancy as determined by the physician's statement or report in the place of employment.
+Any pregnant employee, authorized by the receipt of a licensed physician's statement to the Employer, where there is a confirmed case of German measles, may use sick leave or any other disease or condition, which could be harmful to pregnancy as determined, by the physician's statement or report in the place of employment.
 She may use this leave until all danger from such disease or condition no longer exists.